 Continuing students who wish to cancel enrollment prior to the start of the semester or any student who attends class and then decides to withdraw from all their courses should notify The Graduate School (TGS) by completing an online Voluntary Separation Notification Form as soon as possible.
 The add/drop period that extends through the 10th day of classes is only available to students who plan to be enrolled in credited coursework throughout the semester.
 A student who wishes to go down to zero credits or withdraw from their program completely will need assistance from The Graduate School and will be subject to the University’s Full Withdrawal Tuition and Fee Adjustment schedule which will apply based on the date the student notifies TGS of the intent to withdraw via the online Voluntary Separation Notification process, not when they last attended classes.
 Visit The Graduate School’s webpage to learn more about voluntary separation, including the academic leave of absence process.

-If you are an incoming student for the fall semester and wish to request a deferral of your application/admission to a future semester, more information on that process is available on The Graduate School’s admissions FAQ and questions can be directed to email@example.com.
+If you are an incoming student for the spring semester and wish to request a deferral of your application/admission to a future semester, more information on that process is available on The Graduate School’s admissions FAQ and questions can be directed to email@example.com.

 Day 10 Automatic Separation

-Students should consult with their advisor regarding when it is appropriate to begin enrolling in research credits for their course of study.
+Students should consult with their advisor regarding when it is appropriate to enroll in research credits for their course of study.
 Doctoral students should register for GRAD 6950.
 Plan A Master’s students should register for GRAD 5950.
 GAs should NOT register for GRAD 6960 (Full-Time Doctoral Research) or GRAD 5960 (Full-Time Master’s Research).
 GRAD 6960 and 5960 are only 3 credits and will create duplicate fee charges or prevent the tuition waiver from populating if it is the only course the GA is registered for.